Concordium/concordium.github.io/source/mainnet/net/guides/become-baker.rst

 .. code-block:: console

-   $concordium-client baker update-stake --stake <newAmount> --sender validatorAccount
+   $concordium-client validator update-stake --stake <newAmount> --sender validatorAccount

 When the staked amount is modified, the probability that a validator gets elected to produce blocks is also modified.